Ariel5/MalariaDetectionSegmentation/README.md

 Finally, to test the performance on test set, run '03.Task3_4_Classes_Staging/staging/04.test_test.sh'.
 Case-wise predictions could be found in '03.Task3_4_Classes_Staging/staging/results/prediction_test.xlsx', and the performance (accuracy) could be found in '03.Task3_4_Classes_Staging/staging/results/Performance_test_set.xlsx'.

+## Image Segmentation task - in the Jupyter notebook file

+This notebook is a full pipeline from loading the data to training.
+Unfortunately, you will need access to our Google Drive folder where the data is located.
+Please contact ariel@cs.jhu.edu.

+The Notebook has a simple Single image part, which is not very relevant, a K-Means algorithm to generate labels, and the nn-Unet implementation

+The model has already been trained.
+If you'd like to re-train it, please make a copy of the notebook and change the file storage location not to override existing files.
+TRAINING TAKES HOURS!
+The code is commented out for this reason.
+Code for doing inference is also provided.
+Please note that nn-Unet wants a very particular folder structure and input formats - a lot of effort has been spent setting up the directories.
+Please contact Ariel if you have any questions